In our mission work in Guatemala, I have found that when kids love to learn, great things happen.

 The goal of this program is to provide free computer training and IT skills to children living in Colonia Santa, a dangerous “red zone” of Guatemala City and its surrounding “barrancos” or ravines, while teaching them of God’s love through Bible classes, scripture memorization and Vacation Bible school.

-I have almost never seen children with such an amazing desire to learn.
+I have never seen children with such an amazing desire to learn.
 The attendance of the children has been incredible, when we opened the classes at the beginning of the year we had 60 students sign up, with the addition of a Saturday class last month, we are up to 78.

 Classes take place in the afternoons and on Saturday, students learn touch typing, MS windows / office applications and programming.